 The key objective of any IoT device is to get relatively small amounts of data to a Cloud-based application.
 If you are interested in migrating your existing IoT device or end-node to LoRaWAN, you will have to first carefully analyze your message payload requirements as well as the periodicity of these messages.
 If you are able to fit your sensor or other end-node data into an 11-byte payload (or multiple 11-byte payloads) with an average radio message between minutes, hours or days (assuming a battery operated device), converting your existing device to LoRaWAN is possible.
 (Read more on page 12 of the white paper).

 The scope of the software development will depend on the implementation of the hardware architecture of the LoRaWAN end node.
 Typically, the software development in a LoRaWAN-based device conversion will involve replacing the current communication protocol stack (it could be BLE, ZigBee, Z-Wave, etc.) with a LoRaWAN protocol stack.
 (Read more on page 15 of the white paper).

 Ready to start converting your sensors?
-For more information on how to do so, login to the LoRa Community to download the entire white paper!
+Download the white paper!

 Semtech, the Semtech logo, LoRa and LoRaWAN are registered trademarks or service marks of Semtech Corporation or its affiliates.